 Yep.
 He sheds more than our American Mastiff, which leads me to believe that he probably sheds more than a normal English Mastiff too.
 Because of the sheer volume of hair, we have it on our stairs, in our kitchen, in our bedroom and just about everywhere else.
 It’s a running joke that we take him with us wherever we go, whether we want to or not.

 We have family that have Golden Retrievers and he does not shed really any more than they do.
 He’s just bigger and has more hair, so it’s likely he sheds about the same amount as two full grown Goldens, seeing is he weighs about as much as two of them combined (he’s about 155 pounds).
-So yes, if you get a fluffy, be prepared to brush them and deal with the hair.
+So yes, if you get a fluffy, be prepared to brush them frequently and deal with the hair.
+A deshedder can help with keeping fur under control.

 Does He Take a Long Time to Groom?